danelahman/esp32-fstar/README.md

 * `Makefile.include`: makefile including the paths used by F\* Emacs mode

-## Typechecking, extracting, and compiling the examples
+## Typechecking, extracting, compiling, and flashing the examples

 In the root folder of the each example (`examples/foo`), you can type

-* `make extract` to typecheck the example in F* and extract it to C
+* `make extract` to typecheck the example in F\* and extract it to C
 * `make compile` to compile the extracted C code into ESP32 binary
 * `make flash` to flash the compiled code onto an ESP32 SoC
 * `make` to do all the above